Meet Our Staff

 White has been a faculty member of the Wilmington School of Ballet since 2002.
 She served as Artistic Director & Founding Director of Dance for the Wilmington Ballet Company staging numerous ballets including The Nutcracker, Beauty and the Beast, The Little Mermaid, and Cinderella, as well as excerpts from Raymond, Le Corsaire, Les Sylphides, and La Bayadere.
 White began her training with the Indianapolis Ballet Theater and Butler University’s pre-collegiate division, Jordan College Academy of Dance.
 There, she trained under many wonderful teachers including Jack Copeland, Dace Dindonis, Dale Shields, Ken & Sue Tolle, Michael Stevenson, and Michelle Piner.
 She went on to spend 2 summers training at the Joffrey Ballet School and received a scholarship to Virginia School of the Arts.
 Upon graduating high school, White obtained a B.F.A. in Dance Performance from Butler University, where she trained with Rochelle Zide-Booth, Marek Cholewa, Michele Jarvis, Rosanna Ruffo, Stephan Laurent, Larry Carpenter-White, and Cynthia Pratt.
 She, also, spent a summer studying under the Vaganova School teachers at the Rimsky Korsakov Conservatory in St. Petersburg, Russia.
 White was a soloist at Butler University and the Rimsky-Korsakov Conservatory Theater and performed in ballets such as; The Sleeping Beauty, Swan Lake, The Nutcracker, Coppelia, Rite of Spring, and Petrouchka, as well as, original and contemporary choreography.
 She, also, performed with the Greensboro Ballet and taught for their school before fully turning her attention to teaching with WBS.

 Alexandra is from Temecula, California.
 She began her ballet training at age 6 and studied with The Ballet Studio & Academy of Ballet Arts.
 She attended summer intensives: American Ballet Theater, Boston Ballet, Washington Ballet, Ballet San Jose and State Street Ballet which led to Trainee positions with Ballet San Jose & State Street Ballet.
 In 2017, she joined USIB and has been featured in a variety of leading roles such as Mercedes in Don Quixote, Russian in The Great Wilmington Nutcracker, Wicked Witch in The Wizard of OZ, and Fairy Godmother in Cinderella.
-Alexandra is excited to return for her second season as a soloist for USIB.
+Alexandra is excited to return for her third season as a principal dancer for USIB.

 Stella, studied with Nicholai Morosov and Ludmila Morkovina, both graduates and professors of the Vagnova Institute and Maly Theater (Mikhaylovsky) in Saint Petersburg, Russia.
 Madame Morkovina also taught at Kirov Academy of Ballet and currently still teaches at the City Dance Center at Strathmore in North Bethesda, MD.
 Mrs. Johnson also danced under the direction of Francoise Adret, Paris opera, French ballet dancer, teacher, choreographer, and company director of the National Ballet of Panama.
 She studied under Estrella Kadiaj, who had danced with Bejart.
 She studied with Henry Danton from the Royal Ballet as a guest Margot Fonteyn from Panama.
 Stella performed professionally with the National Ballet of Panama and Ballet Concierto.
 She performed in the following ballets:Swan Lake, La Bayadere, Les Sylphides, Paquita, Dying Swan, and many more.In addition to Mrs. Johnson's extensive ballet background, she acquired a B.S in Ecomomics and a Masters in Human Resources, which opened an opportunity for her to work for HR Information Systems with the Navy and Office of Personal Management for 30 years.
 Married with three children, Mrs. Johnson now resides in Wilmington and teaches at the Wilmington School of Ballet and Dance.